rosemcc/pure-angular-components/projects/sso/README.md

 Add guard to your routes.

-In order to check if user is authenticated or not, use method
+In order to check if user is authenticated or not, use method:

 ```
 this.loginService.isAuthenticated();
 ```

+It returns Promise<boolean>.